AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 ---
 description: Learn about the Learning Manager account settings that you can configure as an administrator.
 jcr-language: en_us
 title: Settings
 contentowner: manochan
+exl-id: a563d955-f67e-4218-88df-625cde673601
 ---
 # Settings

 Learn about the Learning Manager account settings that you can configure as an administrator.